Infection and Immunity: From Molecules to Populations (IIMP) Training Focus

 Infection and Immunity: From Molecules to Populations (IIMP) - combining equal training in basic science in infection and immunity with population health.

-This program was selected for funding by the Burroughs Wellcome Fund and is co-directed by Nancy M. Bennett, M.D., Director of the Center for Community Health and Co-Director of the UR Clinical and Translational Science Institute (CTSI), and Stephen Dewhurst, Ph.D., Chair of Microbiology and Immunology and Vice Dean for Research at the UR School of Medicine and Dentistry.
+This program was selected for funding by the Burroughs Wellcome Fund and is co-directed by Nancy M. Bennett, M.D., Director of the Center for Community Health and Co-Director of the University of Rochester Clinical & Translational Science Institute (UR CTSI), and Stephen Dewhurst, Ph.D., Chair of Microbiology and Immunology and Vice Dean for Research at the UR School of Medicine and Dentistry.

 The goal of the TBS program is to prepare individuals for academic and clinical careers relating to the translation of basic biomedical research into clinical strategies to improve health.
 The mission of the IIMP training focus in TBS is to prepare the next generation of researchers who can lead interdisciplinary research combining population approaches with insights generated at the cellular and molecular level.